charlesnaces/OOP-FINAL-PROJECT/json_therule0/README.md

 A beginner-friendly Python library that teaches you **Object-Oriented Programming (OOP)** while solving a real problem: **loading, cleaning, and analyzing JSON data**.

+## Why Use This?

+json_therule0 serves as a dual-purpose Python library: JSON data, often sourced from APIs and configuration files, is rarely clean.
+This library provides a structured, OOP-driven approach to automatically handle common issues

+ - Data Cleaning: Eliminating extra whitespace, managing missing values (nulls), and removing duplicate records.
+ - Data Integrity: Correcting wrong data types to ensure your analysis is accurate.
+ - OOP Learning: It's built using core OOP principles (classes, inheritance, and encapsulation), offering a practical learning experience.
+ - Practical Use: Provides an Object-Oriented (OOP) pipeline for automatically cleaning messy JSON data (removing whitespace, duplicates, nulls, and correcting data types) to ensure data integrity for analysis.
+ - Educational Use: Acts as a beginner-friendly, real-world example of how to apply core OOP principles (classes, inheritance, encapsulation) to solve common data problems.

 ## Why Learn This?

 JSON files are everywhere (APIs, databases, config files), but they're often messy: